 Anthony Fauci, likewise, violates proper mask protocol.
-A recent photo at a baseball game shows him hanging the mask below his chin, having contaminated the mask with his hands and on his dirty and contaminated neck.
+Here, he is hanging the mask below his chin having contaminated the mask with his hands, and now on his dirty and contaminated neck.

 If these two guys can’t get it right, how is the general public supposed to?